-Our nonprofit school is inspired by the infant-toddler centers and preschool programs of Reggio Emilia and is rooted in constructivism: we learn about and make meaning of our world by experiencing and reflecting on it together.
+Our nonprofit school is inspired by the infant-toddler centers and preschool programs of Reggio Emilia and is rooted in social constructivism.
 We create our curriculum in response to our children’s ideas, passions, and questions.
-We believe that play is the true work of early childhood, as it is through play — storytelling, building, imagining, and inventing — that a child can develop her or his self-confidence, language, creativity and problem-solving skills.
+We believe that play is the true work of early childhood, as it is through play — storytelling, building, imagining, and inventing — that a child can develop her self-confidence, language, creativity and problem-solving skills.
 As Wild Lilac teachers celebrate diversity and seek to know and honor the whole child, our work with children and families is guided by the principles of inclusive, anti-bias education.
 To learn more about our program we encourage you to visit our website, www.wildlilac.org.

-In order to begin working at Wild Lilac you need to be enrolled in the Oregon Central Background Registry, hold infant/child First Aid/CPR training certification, and complete the federally mandated Introduction to Child Care Health and Safety (ICCHS) online training.
-You must also obtain a Food Handlers’ Card within your first 30 days of employment and complete a Recognizing and Reporting Child Abuse and Neglect (RRCAN) training within your first 90 days of employment.
+In order to begin working at Wild Lilac you need to be enrolled in the Oregon Central Background Registry, hold infant/child First Aid/CPR training certification, and complete the federally mandated Introduction to Child Care Health and Safety (ICCHS), Prevention is Better than Treatment (PBT), and Infant Safe Sleep online trainings.
+You must also hold a Food Handlers’ Card and complete a Recognizing and Reporting Child Abuse and Neglect (RRCAN) online training.

 Applying for a Position